Tolulope-Faseyiku/Power-Station-Analysis/README.md

 The columns had the basic data needed as regards project location, operational status and power capacity, they just needed to be cleaned, prepared and properly formatted.

 ### Data Cleaning
-Clean data is consistent, with uniform formats and standardized values.
-It is accurate, reflecting correct and verified entries.
-Completeness is ensured by having no missing values or appropriately handled ones.
-Validity is maintained by conforming to rules and logical coherence.
-Additionally, clean data is unique, free from duplicates, and relevant, containing only necessary information for analysis.
+In context, Clean data should be consistent with uniform formats and standardized values, completeness is also ensured by having no missing values or handling them appropriately.
+Clean data should also be unique and be free of duplicates and only contain relevant information for analysis.

+The aim was to refine the dataset to ensure proper structure and analysis.
+The cleaned data should meet the following requirements:
+-
 ### Creating SQL view for import into Power BI for visualization
 Content for creating SQL view for import into Power BI for visualization...